What elevator service companies need to know about compliance?

 While this one isn’t a “must” for elevator professionals, it can greatly contribute to the safety of elevator devices.

 Customers are legally responsible for the safety of their elevator equipment.
 However, they may not be experts in the area.
-This is where elevator service teams come in.
+Especially, this is where elevator service teams come in.
 As the industry expert, well-versed in the latest compliance codes, contractors can educate customers by sharing their expertise on the regulations.
 For example, they can show customers where to find the right code, how to interpret it, and how to stay on top of updates.

 When your customers’ elevators consitently pass the safety inspection with flying colors, they will know who to thank.